garethr/sensu-playground/README.md

 should see the sensu dashboard.
 The username for the basic authentication is admin and the password secret.

+## A quick example

+The check setup by the puppet manifest checks for the existence of a file at /tmp/missingfile every 60 seconds.
+To start with these files will be missing, so you should see a warning in the web interface.
+If you jump on the virtual machine and create the file the warning should eventually disappear.

+    vagrant ssh server
+    touch /tmp/missingfile

 ## Thanks

 This repository mainly packages other peoples work: